cfree3/obsidian-snippets/README.md

 _A collection of CSS "snippets" to modify the appearance of the [Obsidian][obsidian] Markdown note tool._

+> *NOTE:* This repository is no longer maintained!

 ## Credits

 See comments within individual CSS scripts for source URLs where appropriate.